Louisiana Rebellion of 1768: Rebellion

 In the spring or early summer of 1768, Denis-Nicolas Foucault, who was Louisiana's commaissaire-ordonnateur — the chief financial officer of the colony — under the French, and had continued the position under the Spanish during the transition, and Nicolas Chauvin de La Frénière, who was the Louisiana attorney general under the French and also continuing under the Spanish, hatched a plot to force the governor out.
 Most of the complaints of the plotters, who included many of the colony's merchants and other elites, concerned restrictions on trade and other economic issues.
 The conspirators included many relatives, descendants, and in-laws of Jean-Baptiste Le Moyne, Sieur de Bienville, the father of New Orleans, and many of the insurrectionists were members of, or connected with, the Superior Council, created by the French as the colony's chief judicial institution, which gradually — because of lax control of the colony by Paris — had become as much a legislative entity as a legal one.

 Joseph Milhet (the brother of Jean Milhet) was sent to villages west of the Mississippi to stir insurrection.
 Joseph Villeré went to communities northwest of New Orleans.
 Pierre Marquis was declared leader of the Louisiana militia.
 In the process, the conspirators arrested the French military officer Gilbert Antoine de St. Maxent on charges of collaborating with the enemy when Governor Ulloa sent him to the German Coast to reassure the settlers there.
-Balthasar Masan went to the British territory of West Florida to request aid, which the British rejected.
+Balthasar Masan went to the British colony of West Florida to request aid, but its colonial government rejected Masan's requests.
 On October 28, as riots broke out in New Orleans, Aubry escorted the governor and his pregnant wife to the Volante, the flagship packet boat on which he had arrived in the colony.
 The Superior Council voted that the governor must leave within three days.
 He complied, leaving on November 1 in a French vessel, as the Volante was undergoing repairs.

 With the Spanish governor out of Louisiana, St. Maxent was also released.
 The Superior Council drew up the Memorial of the Planters and Merchants of Louisiana on the Revolt of October 29, 1768, a defense of their actions based on Ulloa's supposed tyrannical rule and the commerce-destroying policies of the Spanish crown.
 It was intended for consumption both in New Orleans and in France, but they delayed in sending a delegation carrying it across the Atlantic.
 They did not arrive in Paris until 1769, by which time the version of events as described by Ulloa — who sent his accounting to Madrid as soon after setting foot in Cuba from New Orleans — and Aubrey — who sent his mémoire to Paris at about the same time — had become the accepted history.
 While the Parisian people supported the Superior Council's actions, the French court did not.
 Many officials refused to see the delegates from Louisiana at all, and none of them ever returned to the colony.